saha18uiuc/sailor/create_image_alps.md

 2. Get a compute node: `srun -t 5:00:00 -A a-infra02 --container-writable --pty bash`

-3. Clone the sailor repo `git clone https://github.com/eth-easl/sailor.git && cd sailor `
+3. Clone the sailor repo `git clone https://github.com/eth-easl/sailor.git && cd sailor && git checkout sosp25_ae `

 4. While in the folder with the Dockerfile, create a new a new image (adjust the name as you want) `podman build -t test:v1 .`